 Our work on detection and classification has focused on calls from toothed whales, and we have developed software to detect echolocation clicks and whistles as well as supervised learning methods to classify these calls to determine species.
-These methods can be used in context to learn about animal distribution or to better understand interactions with natural and human-generated phenomena.
+These methods can be used in context to learn about animal distribution, behavior, and to better understand interactions with natural and human-generated phenomena.
+We also work with other species such baleen whales and terrestrial animals.

 We use unsupervised learning methods to better understand differences between populations, develop methods for surveying remote and understudied areas, and to address questions of communication.